pradhyumnaag30/HIGGS-Classification/readme.md

 TARGET_ROWS = <desired number>
 ```

-The script will sample a class-balanced subset and save:
+This script generates a proportionally identical downsampled subset of the HIGGS dataset, preserving the original class distribution and save:

 ```
 HIGGS_short.csv